-The proud name, “Silver Grill,” came from a hungry sign painter who thought of the name.
-He painted it on the window and traded it for a pork chop lunch, which is featured on our menu today.
+In 1917, they changed the name to “Silver Grill Cafe.”
+Legend has it a hungry sign painter thought of the name.
+He painted it on the window in exchange for a pork chop lunch.